Margherita Taylor

 Margherita Taylor is an English TV and radio presenter.
-She is a freelancer with Global Group and currently presents on stations Smooth Radio and Classic FM.
+She is a freelancer with Global Group and presents on stations Smooth Radio and Classic FM.

 She studied media and communications at the University of Central England (now Birmingham City University), majoring in video production for her degree.

 Radio

 Taylor started her career in broadcasting in 1993 when Birmingham based radio station BRMB offered her a slot as a DJ as part of a talent contest.
 She presented a weekend overnight show, but soon came to the attention of bosses at Capital London, BRMB's former sister station in London, and in 1994, was appointed presenter of weekend breakfast on the station, and provided cover for Capital's other presenters.
 She was the longest serving member of the on-air team.

 Taylor presented an evening show on The Jazz; a radio station available on satellite, DAB and online.
 She could be heard on the Capital nine-station network presenting early weekend breakfast from 8 January until 31 December 2011.
 She then hosted Sunday afternoons from 1200–1600 and provided supply cover on Heart London and The Heart Network until March 2017.
 In March 2017 Taylor moved to Smooth London to present Sunday afternoons 2–6pm show.
 She now presents a show between 4pm and 7pm on Sundays across the Smooth Radio network.

 Taylor presented Smooth Classics on Classic FM each weeknight until April 2023, when she became Classic FM's Drivetime presenter.